 This is an exciting time to join us.
-We are expanding as an organisation to fully support Northern Ireland in meeting the challenges of climate change, the continued cost-of-living crisis and ensuring the continuity of energy and water supplies.
+The organisation is expanding to fully support Northern Ireland in meeting the challenges of climate change, the continued cost-of-living crisis and ensuring continuity of energy and water supplies.

 Electricity, gas and water are essential services that support all homes and businesses in Northern Ireland.
 As an economic regulator, it is our role to enable, incentivise and hold energy and water companies to account for providing the very best levels of service and price for consumers both now and in the future.